 This value resort features 1,489 value-priced rooms and 215 family suites.
 The resort opened in 1994.

 Buildings feature icons representing jazz, rock, Broadway, calypso, and country music.

 Facilities and amenities are the same as Disney’s All-Star Sports Resort.

 On-site non-Disney Resort Hotels

 There are several hotels on-site that are not owned by Walt Disney World.
-Many of these offer similar perks to Walt Disney World(eg access to Extra Magic Hours).
-These resorts do vary in price & luxury but some offer the opportunity to stay near the Magic at a reduced price.
+Many of these offer similar perks to Walt Disney World(e.g. access to Extra Magic Hours).
+These resorts do vary in price & luxury, but some provide the opportunity to stay near the Magic at a reduced price.

 Disney Springs Resort Area Hotels

 Guests who want to stay near the action but do not necessarily want to stay in a Disney World Resort might consider staying one of the Disney Springs Resort Area Hotels.
 These hotels offer several resort advantages and can usually be slightly cheaper than booking an official Disney Resort.